-Mr Masters and Pepco Group Services Limited entered into a contract for services for his role as CEO and executive director.
+Mr Masters and Pepco Group Services Limited entered into a head of terms for his role as CEO and executive director and will enter into a contract for services for his role as CEO and executive directorshortly.
 The content of the agreement is in accordance with the provisions of the applicable Dutch Corporate Governance Code.
-The agreed remuneration is in accordance with Pepco's remuneration policy as to be amended pursuant agenda item 6 below.
+The agreed remuneration is in accordance with Pepco's remuneration policy as to be amended pursuant agenda item 86 below.